bcgov/namex/solr/docs/build-notes.md

 (Note that you could also run `oc login` and enter the same credentials).

-## Creating Solr

-Creating Solr in a new environment is a fairly rare occurrence.
-It only needs to happen once, and subsequent changes are picked up by *replacing*, below.
-As the creation process is nearly identical to the replacement process, just follow the replacement instructions except using `create` rather than `replace` for the final `oc` call.

-## Replacing Solr
+## Creating and Replacing the `solr` Build

-*This step is used when the `solr` build already exists in the OpenShift project `servicebc-ne-tools`, but it needs to be updated.*
+Creating the `solr` build should only need to be once.
+Replacing the build should only need to be done when changing the Github repository location.

-### Replacing the Build
+### Creating the Build

 Ensure that your current project is `servicebc-ne-tools`: